 Samuel H. Simon concentrates his practice on commercial/business litigation and co-chairs the Firm’s Litigation Practice.
 He regularly represents clients in the construction, manufacturing, oil and gas, and wholesale/retail/ distribution industries, as well as individuals in matters such as breach of contract disputes, negligence, restrictive covenants, civil rights, construction litigation, and environmental litigation.
 Sam also represents architects and engineers in such matters as faulty design specifications and design negligence.
 He serves as an Adjunct Professor of Law at Duquesne University School of Law, teaching Federal Civil Rights Litigation.
 He received his Juris Doctorate from the University of Akron, where he was a member of the Law Review, and a Bachelor of Science degree from the University of Pittsburgh.

-Alex W. Thomson concentrates his practice in business law and chairs the Firm’s Business Law practice.
+Alex W. Thomson concentrates his practice in business law.
 He represents a wide range of business clients from start-ups to publicly traded companies in a diverse set of industries, from steel to software.
 He has counseled clients in numerous corporate transactions, including sales, acquisitions, mergers, joint ventures, and strategic alliances.
 Thomson has helped clients obtain both public and private financing for their businesses, including venture capital financing.
 He received his Juris Doctorate, cum laude, from the University of Pittsburgh, where he was a member of the Law Review.
 Thomson also earned an MBA from the University of Pittsburgh’s Katz Graduate School of Business, and a Bachelor of Science degree in Electrical Engineering from Boston University.

 Heidi Rai Stewart concentrates her practice in the area of estate planning and estate and trust administration.
 Her work in the Firm’s Estates and Trusts practice extends to Special Needs planning and Long-Term Care planning, including Elder Law.
 Stewart also regularly represents clients in Orphans’ Court matters such as Will contests, guardianships, actions relating to undue influence, and breaches of fiduciary duty.
 She also is accredited to represent clients in Veteran’s Administration proceedings.
 She received her Juris Doctorate from Duquesne University School of Law, and a Bachelor of Arts degree, magna cum laude, from Carlow College (now Carlow University).